Musselburgh Racecourse: Attendances

 Annual attendance is over 70,000 per annum, up from 38,000 in 1999.
-Ladies' Day in June is usually the biggest day with sell-out crowds of 10,000.
+Ladies' Day in June is usually the biggest day with sell-out crowds of 8,000.
+Musselburgh Racecourse hosts six Sensational Racedays annually, which are its main feature events.
+These include New Year's Day Raceday, the Scottish Cheltenham Trials Weekend, Easter Saturday featuring the Queen's Cup and the Corgi Derby, the Edinburgh Cup, Ladies Day, and Oktoberfest.
+These events are key highlights in the Scottish racing calendar and attract significant attendance and media coverage.

 Awards

 In 2011, Musselburgh won the Dual Purpose Award at the Neil Wyatt Racecourse Groundstaff Awards, beating the much bigger Ascot Racecourse into second place.
-Musselburgh Racecourse have also won a range of awards through the RCA Showcase Awards.
+Musselburgh Racecourse have also won a range of awards through the RCA Showcase Awards.In 2023, Musselburgh Racecourse was named the RCA Showcase Racecourse champions.